Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 composed of one or more fragments.
 The [=Media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a segment containing a single fragment containing a single chunk.
-In this text we use
-[=Media fragment=] to denote the structure combination moof mdat, corresponding to a CMAF fragment or chunk.
+In this text we use [=Media fragment=] to denote the structure combination moof mdat, corresponding to a CMAF fragment or chunk.

 ## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}

-  In live streaming a bundle of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=] .
-CMAF has the notion of a switchingsets [[!MPEGCMAF]] which map to similar streaming protocol concepts like adaptationset in [[!MPEGDASH]].
+  In live streaming a bundle of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
+CMAF has the notion of switchingsets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptationset in [[!MPEGDASH]].
 To signal a switching set CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] section 7.3.4 .
   Table 2 summarizes the CMAF Switching set constraints.